 Lost Vehicle Title Replacement (2026 Guide)

-A lost car title replacement runs $5 in Mississippi and Oklahoma, climbs to $23 in Texas, $26 in Florida, $30 in New York, $42.50 in California, and $100 in Maryland for an expedited duplicate.
+A lost car title replacement runs $2 in Texas by mail, $8 in Georgia, $9 in Mississippi, $11 in Oklahoma, $20 in New York, $26 in California, $50 in Illinois, and up to $100 in Maryland for an expedited duplicate — with Florida's $75.25 electronic title sitting near the top of the range.
 More than 30 states accept online applications in 2026, but liens, inherited vehicles, and missing prior owners push the process back to paper, notaries, and 2-6 weeks of waiting.
 (If only the license plate is missing rather than the title, see our license plate replacement guide — different process, different fees.)

 The basic duplicate title workflow

-Every state follows the same five-step pattern.
-The application asks for VIN, year, make, model, current odometer reading, and reason original is missing (lost, stolen, destroyed, or never received).
-The owner signs, sometimes in front of a notary, attaches photo ID, pays the fee, and waits.
+The pattern barely changes from one state to the next.
+The application asks for the VIN, year, make, model, current odometer reading, and why the original is gone (lost, stolen, destroyed, or never received).
+You sign it, sometimes in front of a notary, attach a photo ID, pay the fee, and then you wait.

 - Texas: File Form VTR-34 (Application for a Certified Copy of Title) at any county tax office.
 Fee $2 + $5.45 in person or $2 by mail.
 Same day in person at regional service centers.

 - California: File Form REG 227 at any DMV field office or by mail to Sacramento.
-Fee $26 + $25 expedite surcharge if rush.
-Notarization required when legal owner signs lien release.
+Fee $26, plus a $15 rush-title surcharge (Vehicle Code §9270) if you need the 72-hour Special Processing Unit turnaround.
+Notarization required when the legal owner signs a lien release.

-- New York: File Form MV-902 by mail to DMV Title Bureau in Albany or in person at county clerk DMV office.
-Fee $20 standard or $85 same-day rush in Manhattan.
+- New York: File Form MV-902 by mail to the DMV Title Bureau in Albany, online through MyDMV, or in person at a county clerk DMV office.
+Fee $20, plus an optional $10 for 2-day Priority Mail.

 Cost by state, 2026